nihilor/title-status/README.md

 Sets one of the predefined indicator sequences.

-Possible values for `ìndicator` are:
+Possible values for `indicator` are:

 * `hearts`: a sequence of red, yellow and green hearts
 * `squares`: a sequence of red, yellow and green squares